-We're Low-Key Obsessed With How This Aussie Model Decorates a Family Home
+We're Very Much Into How This Aussie Model Decorates a Family Home

 Some people are just born with that cool factor in their genes.
 We're not talking about the popular vote here either, we're referring to those unique individuals who radiate when they smile and have a certain je ne sais quoi that makes us flock to them like moths to a flame.
 Anna Feller is one of those people.
 The gorgeous Australian-based Canadian model and mum to three-year-old Banjo Love is a rare beauty, and not just physically either (although we can clearly see why it's her profession).
 Rather it's her internal allure that sets her apart from the pack.

 Working and travelling the world as a model since she was 17, Feller had to make her personal wellness a priority to maintain a busy schedule.
 Now as a mum, she hopes to connect with and inspire other families to do the same with her new site, Wilder by Anna Feller.
 The talented natural beauty recently showed us inside her boho-chic home, and as so many of the previous home tours we've covered prove, Aussie design never fails to satisfy.

 For Feller, art imitates life, and this stunning Sydney-side home is a glittering example of how personal style can influence your home interior.
 The model's whimsical flair and gypsy sensibility touch every corner of the beachfront family abode with a curated mix of global treasures, vintage finds, and modern furniture.
 It's effortless and comfortable yet impeccably chic and covetable all at once.
 Can we hear a collective swoon?
 Ahead, Feller shares her design notes, health and wellness tips for busy families, and perfecting the art of a work/life balance.